chatsagnik/chatsagnik.github.io/README.md

 `post.html` fixes this automatically: after rendering, it walks all `img[src]` and `a[href]` elements, detects relative paths, and prepends the post's folder (`posts/reductions/`).
 Absolute paths, protocol URLs, anchors (`#`), and data URIs are left untouched.

 Tables are also automatically wrapped in a scroll container (`<div class="table-scroll">`) so they scroll horizontally on narrow screens rather than breaking the layout.

-### Supported Markdown Features

-- GitHub-flavoured Markdown (tables, fenced code blocks, strikethrough)
-- Inline and display LaTeX via MathJax (`$...$` and `$$...$$`)
-- Footnotes (`[^label]` refs + `[^label]: definition` — processed by a custom preprocessor since marked.js doesn't support them natively)
-- Images with relative paths (resolved to post folder automatically)
-- Blockquotes, inline HTML, links

-### Migrating from Hugo

-Posts exported from Hugo work as-is:

-- Full ISO 8601 timestamps with timezone offsets are parsed correctly
-- Quoted/unquoted string values handled
-- Inline array syntax: `tags: [tag1, tag2, tag3]`
-- `draft: false/true` respected
-- Hugo-specific fields ignored harmlessly

-> **Image paths from Hugo:** Hugo uses absolute paths like `/posts/image.png`.
-These work fine on GitHub Pages.
-If you switch to the folder structure (`posts/slug/index.md`), update image references to relative paths (`image.png`) so they benefit from automatic path resolution.
+Display math (`.katex-display`) also scrolls horizontally on mobile.

 ---